Develop and Deploy a Python API with Kubernetes and Docker

 Setting Up a Development Environment

-We are going to install some requirements before starting.
-We will use a mini Python API here developed in Flask.
-Flask is a Python framework and is an excellent choice to rapidly prototype an API.
+We will install some requirements before starting.
+We will use a mini Python API developed in Flask, a Python framework, to rapidly prototype an API.
 Our application will be developed using Flask.
 If you are not accustomed to Python, you can see the steps to create this API below.

-Start by creating a Python virtual environment to keep our dependencies isolated from the rest of the system dependencies.
+We will start by creating a Python virtual environment to isolate our dependencies from the rest of the system dependencies.
 Before this, we will need PIP, a popular Python package manager.

 The installation is quite easy - you need to execute the following two commands: